bitfocus/companion-module-youtube-live/companion/HELP.md

 part after the `?v=...` in a YouTube video URL) as textual input.
 A checkbox switches between the two modes.

-The module currently only allows already-created broadcasts to be manipulated: it doesn't offer a way to create them itself.
-You'll have to create a broadcast in YouTube Studio in order to be able to manipulate it.
+The module can create new broadcasts and manipulate existing ones.

 ## Available actions